 - Costs for telephone and internet services can vary greatly by provider.
 No cost is too low to investigate and negotiation is always an option.

-- Check to see how much you are spending on little-used yellow page ads.
+- Check to see how much you are spending on little-used yellow page ads and get rid of those expenses.

-- Regularly investigate shipping charges, as many suppliers fail to notify businesses of small increases and those small increases can dramatically affect profitability.
+- Investigate shipping charges, as many suppliers fail to notify businesses of small increases and those small increases can dramatically affect profitability.